Viji Subramaniam

 Viji Subramaniam, also known as Viji Shankar, (15 August 1952 – 10 February 1995) was an Indian singer.
 She was the daughter of singer Lakshmi Shankar (Hindustani vocalist born into a South Indian family) and Rajendra Shankar (elder brother of sitarist Ravi Shankar, a Bengali).
-Like her mother and uncle, Viji was a musician and trained in both the Indian classical systems.
+Like her mother and uncle, Subramaniam was a musician and trained in both the Indian classical systems.

-Born Vijayashree Shankar in Madras into a south Indian Brahmin family, Viji grew up in Bombay.
+Subramaniam was born Vijayashree Shankar in Madras into a south Indian Brahmin family and grew up in Bombay.
 A singer from an early age, she regularly accompanied her mother in concert, often playing tambura also.
 Among the prizes she received for her performances as a singer on radio and television, Subramaniam won the All India Radio "President of India" medal in 1972.
 In his 1997 autobiography, Raga Mala, Shankar described her voice as "sweet and lovely".

 In addition to performing internationally with Lakshmi, she played tambura at some of Shankar's sitar recitals with tablist Alla Rakha during the early 1970s.
 In 1974, together with her aunt Kamala Chakravarty and Lakshmi, Viji joined Shankar's Music Festival from India, a revue sponsored by George Harrison.
 She also sang on the studio album Ravi Shankar's Music Festival from India (1976), produced by Harrison and recorded at his English estate, Friar Park.
-Following the Music Festival's European concerts in September–October 1974, Viji was among the musicians and singers on Shankar's North American tour with Harrison at the end of that year.
+Following the Music Festival's European concerts in September–October 1974, Subramaniam was among the musicians and singers on Shankar's North American tour with Harrison at the end of that year.

 Subramaniam received a master's degree in music from the California Institute of the Arts.
 She met her husband, Indian classical violinist L. Subramaniam, in London in 1974 while they were both participating in the Music Festival from India.
 The couple married in 1976, at a three-day ceremony held in Bombay.
+They had four children: Gingger Shankar, Bindu Subramaniam, Dr. Narayana Subramaniam and Ambi Subramaniam.